-Acquire the remaining materials: lab spatula(s), lab scale, hose clamps, Tygon tubing, boiling chips, lab stand, two large glassware clamps, heating mantle with adjustable temperature control, glass fiber thimbles (Whatman makes these.
-Combust them at 550 °C for 6 hr prior to use), and a solvent approved chemical hood with running water and a drain.
+Obtain glass fiber thimbles (can be purchased from Whatman) and combust them at 550 °C for 6 hr prior to use.

 Preparation of Sample.

 Place a combusted weighing tin on the lab scale and then tare.

 Rinse the lab spatula with solvent, then use it to transfer an appropriate mass of sample into the weighing tin, and record the mass.